 Create a Cactus or Succulent Garden

-Create a Fairy Garden
+Gardening Activities for Kids with a Fairy Garden

 Build a Terrarium

 Like a cactus garden or a fairy garden, putting together a terrarium is simple and exciting.
 Use any enclosed container, such as a fishbowl, a mason jar, or any old, large vase.
 You can put anything you like in your terrarium.
 Consider gravel, moss, driftwood, plastic dinosaurs… your child’s imagination is the limit.
 You can even go completely soil free if you’d like and get some Ionantha Tillandsia air plants for your garden.

 Regrow Vegetables with Scraps